Africa Cup of Nations review: Ghana defeat South Africa, Kenya hold Egypt | Goal.com

 It was a miserable result for a Chipolopolo side who have turned to Aggrey Chiyangi following the disappointing reign of Sven Vandenbroeck, who frittered away the side’s momentum and failed to qualify for the 2019 Afcon.

-In Cape Coast, goals from Thomas Party and Kudus Mohammed were enough to secure all three points for Ghana in their heavyweights clash with South Africa.
+In Cape Coast, goals from Thomas Partey and Kudus Mohammed were enough to secure all three points for Ghana in their heavyweights clash with South Africa.

 Party opened the scoring with a deflected long-range effort in the 35th minute, before debutant Kudus added a second past Ronwen Williams 11 minutes from time.